-Description Sample Projects CBO Requirements Application & Project Dates Qualita Research ( Serie Course Students conduct qualitative research projects in partnership with local CBOs.
+Description Sample Projects CBO Requirements Application & Project Dates Qualitative Research Course Series Students conduct qualitative research projects in partnership with local CBOs.
 Students then develop a research plan to address these questions, conduct the research and analyze the findings to then share with the CBO.
 4-6 students per project. • The American Red Cross: Why do Red Cross Volunteers Drop Out of Volunteer Work?
-CBO must identify research questions that can be addressed using exploratory, qualitative methods, meet with students at project inception to develop a research plan that meets both CBO needs & course's learning objectives, and facilitate access to interviewees as appropriate Application Period 2 months prior to start of course Duration: October - May Formula Polic Strategi System Policymal the 21st Co y: ies & is of king in Students produce policy documents based on a policy priority identified by the CBO.
-3-5 students per project.
-Written testimonyPolicy memo CBO must identify a policy priority, and designate a colleague to serve as CBO liaison to students and meet with them at least three times during the course.
-Application Period 2 months prior to start of course Duration: October - December Applio Environn Healt Practi nental .h Students apply concepts and principles of environmental health to real-world problems impacting communities in Baltimore.
-Literature review Draft testimony on an environmental health issue.
-Based on CBO needs CBO must identify environmental health challenges, meet with students three times over two months Application Period 2 months prior to start of course Duration: October - December
+CBO must identify research questions that can be addressed using exploratory, qualitative methods, meet with students at project inception to develop a research plan that meets both CBO needs & course's learning objectives, and facilitate access to interviewees as appropriate Application Period 2 months prior to start of course Duration: October - May Applications in Program Monitoring & Evaluation Students learn and apply advanced program evaluation methods, identifying CBO evaluation needs and designing plans.
+4-5 students per project. • Identifying areas and strategies for continuous quality improvement such as by using Plan, Do, Study, Act cycles CBO must provide background info on history, mission and goals of the organization.
+Meet with students three times during the course.
+Organize a final debriefing meeting with CBO staff to discuss next steps with students.
+Application Period December - January Duration: March - May Doctorate of Nursing Practice Project The purpose of the DNF project is to identify gaps between current and desired state of practice, and implement evidence-based solutions.
+There is no one model but all health professionals interfacing with the DNP student should be aware of the basic framework upon which the scholarly practicum is based to make a positive impact.
+Program participant survey implementation, CBO must designate a project supervisor, complete a project proposal, and provide project oversight, and share feedback on final deliverables Project Collaboration Dates: Ongoing Project Duration: 18 months from project start to finish, with an implementation phase in the Fall